-Alvernia University is committed to providing a workplace and educational environment, as well as other benefits, programs, and activities, that are free from sexual harassment and retaliation.
+Alvernia University is committed to providing a workplace and educational environment, as well as other benefits, programs, and activities, that are free from Sex-Based Harassment and retaliation.
 To ensure compliance with federal and state civil rights laws and regulations, and to affirm its commitment to promoting the goals of fairness and equity in all aspects of the educational program or activity,

-Alvernia University has developed internal policies and procedures that provide a prompt, fair, and impartial process for those involved in an allegation sexual harassment or retaliation.
+Alvernia University has developed internal policies and procedures that provide a prompt, fair, and impartial process for those involved in an allegation Sex-Based Harassment or retaliation.